From a Frequency-Domain Willems' Lemma to Data-Driven Predictive Control: Willems' lemma in frequency domain

+has full row rank. \end{definition} Definition~\ref{def:fd-PE} exploits the symmetry in the underlying spectrum by including also the complex conjugate $F_L^*(V_{[1,M-1]})$ in $\Phi_L(V_{[0,M-1]})$.
+This term corresponds to the spectral content at the negative frequencies.
+Since $\hat{\omega}_0=0$ corresponds to the DC-gain of the system, the complex conjugate of $V_{0}$ is \emph{not} included.
+Persistence of excitation of order $L$ combined with the particular complex-conjugate structure of $\Phi_L(V_{[0,M-1]})$ means that we can express any length-$L$ sequence of $n_v$-dimensional \emph{real-valued} vectors as a linear combination of the columns of $\Phi_L(V_{[0,M-1]})$.
+Mathematically, this means that To see this, suppose that $V_{[0,M-1]}$ is PE of order $L$.
+Note that we can express $(G_0,G_1,G_1^*) = T_{\Re}(G_0,\Re G_1,-\Im G_1)$, where Substitution in~\eqref{eq:Xcal}, combined with the fact that $(G_0,\Re G_1,-\Im G_1)$ can be chosen arbitrarily in $\mathbb{R}^{2M-1}$, shows that Since $T_{\Re}$ is non-singular and, by the assumed PE, $\rank \Phi_L(V_{[0,M-1]})=n_vL$, we find that $\mathcal{X}=\mathbb{R}^{n_vL}$.
+Interestingly, it also follows that the rank condition in Definition~\ref{def:fd-PE} is equivalent to the \emph{real-valued} matrix having full row rank.

-having full row rank.
-Secondly, the rank condition in Definition~\ref{def:fd-PE} implies that $2M-1\geqslant Ln_v$.
-Data at any non-zero frequency, i.e., any frequency in $\hat{\omega}_{[1,M-1]}$, yields at most $2$ orders of PE because the complex conjugate also contributes, whereas the data at $\hat{\omega}_0=0$ contributes at most $1$ order of PE.
+The rank condition in Definition~\ref{def:fd-PE} implies that $2M-1\geqslant Ln_v$, which provides a condition on the minimum amount of frequency-domain data that is required for a PE of order $L$.
+Here, data at any non-zero frequency, i.e., any frequency in $\hat{\omega}_{[1,M-1]}$, yields at most $2$ orders of PE because the complex conjugate also contributes, whereas the data at $\hat{\omega}_0=0$ contributes at most $1$ order of PE.
 In Section~\ref{sec:collective-PE-WFL}, we extend Definition~\ref{def:fd-PE} to allow the combination of multiple frequency-domain data sets that are not PE when considered individually but nonetheless are collectively sufficiently ``rich''.

+\begin{remark} There is a close connection between persistence of excitation in the time domain (Definition~\ref{def:td-PE}) and in the frequency domain (Definition~\ref{def:fd-PE}).
+In fact, it can be shown that the length-$2M$ frequency-domain sequence $V_{[0,2M-1]}$ is PE of order $L$ if and only if the time-domain sequence $v_{[2M-1]}$, which is obtained by applying the inverse DTFT, i.e., to the spectrum is PE of order $L$ in the sense of Definition~\ref{def:fd-PE}. \end{remark}